-14. CAPITAL
+13. CAPITAL

-The capital of the Fund is SR 510 million (31 December 2019: SR 510 million) divided into 51 million (31 December 2019: 51 million) participating units of SR 10 par value, with each carrying one vote.
+The capital of the Fund is SR 510 million divided into 51 million participating units of SR 10 par value, with each carrying one vote.
 All issued participating units are fully paid and are listed on the Saudi Stock Exchange (Tadawul).
 The Fund's capital is represented by these participating units and are classified as equity instruments.
 The units are entitled to dividends when declared and to payment of a proportionate share of the Fund's net asset value upon winding up of the Fund.
-A reconciliation of the number of units outstanding at the beginning and end of each reporting period is presented in the Statement of changes in equity.
+A reconciliation of the number of units outstanding at the beginning and end of each reporting period is presented in the statement of changes in net assets.

-15. BORROWING FROM BANK
+14. BORROWINGS FROM BANK

-This represents Islamic mode of financing obtained from a local bank (Banque Saudi Fransi) utilized to finance the acquisition of the property "Al Ghad National School".
-The Islamic financing involves the sale and purchase of commodities with the Bank as per mutually agreed terms.
+This represents Islamic mode of financing obtained from a local bank (Banque Saudi Fransi) utilised to finance the acquisition of the property "Al Ghad National School".
+The Islamic financing involves the sale and purchase of commodities with the bank as per mutually agreed terms.
 The Fund obtained financing at an average rate of return of Saudi Interbank Offer Rate (SIBOR) plus the bank's commission.
 The Fund is to repay the principal in one bullet payment on 30 June 2027.
 The loan has been obtained in the name of Rabwa Taleem Real Estate Company (SPV of the fund).

-The title deed of Rowad International School has been mortgaged and is being held as a collateral against the bank borrowing.
+The title deed of Rowad International School has been mortgaged and is being held as a collateral against the bank borrowings.

-16. INCOME FROM INVESTMENT PROPERTIES
+15. INCOME FROM INVESTMENT PROPERTIES

-For the year ended For the year ended
+For the year ended 31 December 2021 For the year ended 31 December 2020 SR SR SR Lease rental income on investment properties 48,287,290 46,286,681

-31 December 31 December

-2020 2019

-SR SR

-Lease rental income on investment properties 46,286,681 43,074,265

-The operating lease relates to land of Tarbiah Islamiah School, land and building of Al Rwad International School, and land and building of Al Ghad National School which is leased out for a remaining lease term of 23.2 years (31 December 2019: 24.2 years), 21.25 years (31 December 2019: 22.25 years) and 9.5 years (31 December 2019: Nil years) respectively.
+The operating lease relates to land of Tarbiah Islamiah School, land and building of Al Rwad International School, and land and building of Al Ghad National School which is leased out for a remaining lease term of 22.2 years (2020: 23.2 years), 20.25 years (2020: 21.25 years) and 8.5 years (2020: 9.5 years) respectively.
 The leases provide for tenants to pay the base rent, with provisions for contractual increases in base rent over the term of the leases.